• Skip to primary navigation

 Instructions

-• Wash the mung beans and split chickpea and then soak it together overnight.
+• Wash the mung beans and split chickpea and then soak it together overnight or at least for a few hours.

 Nutrition